Agent-Hellboy/pg_retry/README.md

 ## ⚠️ Caution

-**This is an exploration library.**
+**This is an exploration library.
+If you still want to use it, I want you to know that you are welcome.**

-I am not expecting contributions at this time, as this project serves as a personal exploration of PostgreSQL internals and extension development.
+I'm not expecting any contributions at this time, because this project is a personal exploration of PostgreSQL internals and extension development.
 However, comments and discussions are welcome.

 This library intentionally violates a fundamental computer science principle: **making engineers explicitly aware of errors and failures**.
 By automatically retrying failed operations, it abstracts away transient errors that might contain valuable debugging information or indicate deeper systemic issues.